+Conclusion

 Overall, ADR provisions are becoming less common in private company M&A transactions.
-As reflected in the ABA studies, their use has declined over the past several years from a high of 35% in the 2009 ABA study to a low of 7% in the 2021 study.
-Of those purchase agreements with an ADR requirement, binding arbitration is still the method of choice (included in 63% of the ADR provisions in the 2021 study).
-However, the degree of preference has been slowly declining since 2009 when the use of binding arbitration peaked at 92%.
+As reflected in the ABA studies, their use has declined over the past several years from a high of 35% in the 2009 ABA study to a low of 6% in the 2023 study.
+Of those purchase agreements with an ADR requirement, binding arbitration is still the method of choice (included in 86% of the ADR provisions in the 2023 study).
 When an ADR provision names a specific arbitration body, the AAA or JAMs is the most frequently named.
 Finally, the allocation of arbitration expenses continues to fluctuate over time-whether evenly split, paid by the loser, or allocated amongst the parties.

+General Information

+Date Filed Wed May 08 00:00:00 EDT 2024

+Citation

+bn:blawpg_1700_pp_216812